 #5 Plane-spotting at Café Kanoni

-Rarely do you get so close to an airplane in the air.
-The planes thunder just a few meters above the heads of the amazed spectators before they touch down with a loud impact on the only 2.4 kilometer long runway of Corfu Airport.
+Rarely do you get this close to a plane in mid-air.
+The aircraft thunder just a few metres above the heads of amazed spectators before touching down with a loud thud on the mere 2.4-kilometre-long runway of Corfu Airport.

 Incidentally, the name of the Kanoni Peninsula (also known as the Analipsi Peninsula) comes from the iron cannon of Russian design that stands at Kanoni Plateia and probably dates back to the British occupation period.
 The British ruled Corfu from 1815 to 1864 and left their mark on many places, including the cricket field in the old town and the courthouse and prison in the new town.